How to Repair a Shower Diverter

 Once you’ve determined that your shower diverter is broken, don’t delay in repairing it.
 Though it might be an easy task to put off, a broken shower diverter wastes water and creates a poor shower experience.
 Repairing a shower diverter is a home improvement project that you can complete in just one day.

 - Set the scene: Before you do anything, turn off the water supply to your shower.
-Seeping water makes a mess in your workspace and makes it difficult to determine leak origins.
+Seeping water makes a mess in your workspace and makes it difficult to determine the leak's origins.
 Next, seal off your drain with tape so that small screws or other important parts are not lost down the pipe.
 Determine which type of diverter your shower has: gate, pull down, pull up, or rotating.

 - Troubleshoot the diverter: Your shower diverter may not need much to be restored.
 In some cases, you can fix a broken shower diverter by tightening the screws behind the faceplate of the diverter valve.
 If you attempt this fix but the water continues to pour or leak slowly from the bathtub spout after the shower diverter has been engaged, move on to the next step.